 In 1962 the Princess Anne County Training School changed its name to Union Kempsville High School.
 After over 30 years of operation, Union Kempsville High School graduated its last class in 1969 due to the city-wide integration of schools.

 Today the legacy of the school continues with the establishment of the museum which shares stories of family, community, sacrifice, and the importance of education.
 The museum is located within Virginia Beach City Public Schools' Renaissance Academy.

-*Note: This museum, being located within Renaissance Academy, is closed when Virginia Beach Public Schools are closed, including the week of Spring Break.
+*Note: This museum, being located within Renaissance Academy, is closed when Virginia Beach Public Schools are closed.

 Admissions: Admission to Princess Anne County Training School/Union Kempsville High School Museum for self-guided tours is free.
 Guided tours of the museum are available for groups of 10 or more with 14 days’ advance notice.
 Call (757) 385-5100 for prices and reservations.